-Our range features dozens of lines and line types from the world’s foremost authorities in the field, each of which has been personally selected and approved by our in-house expert team.
+Our range here at Angling Direct, features dozens of lines and line types from the world’s foremost authorities in the field, each of which has been personally selected and approved by our in-house expert team.
 Every household name makes an appearance, including Korda, X Line, Daiwa and so many more besides.
 The right line really can and will make all the difference in the world, and we aim to stock only the best – no matter your choice you’re getting the highest quality for value line the market can offer.

 We offer a range of line types in a wealth of breaking strains and spool sizes.
 No matter what you’re looking for, you can guarantee you’ll find the perfect option on our site.